What is Knee Pain?

 • Is there something that makes you feel better or worse?

-A knee examination follows, which includes assessing the full range of motion by bending the knee, checking ligament stability, and evaluating tenderness and swelling.
-Comparing the painful knee's examination results with the other knee is often sufficient for diagnosis and treatment initiation.
-Research indicates that an experienced examiner is as reliable as an X-ray examination.
+A knee examination includes assessing the range of motion, ligament stability, tenderness, and swelling.
+Comparing the affected knee with the other often suffices for diagnosis and treatment.
+Research shows an experienced examiner is as reliable as an X-ray.

 Additional tests may be required, such as: